vplauzon/vplauzon.github.io/_posts/2020/1/2020-02-11-ingress-rules-in-different-kubernetes-namespaces.md

 Simple demo for a simple concept.

-As mentionned in the introduction, the trick simply to deploy the ingress rules
+As we mentionned in the introduction, the trick simply to deploy the ingress rules in the same namespace as the services they point to.

+As we explored in a [past article](https://vincentlauzon.com/2018/11/28/understanding-multiple-ingress-in-aks/), we could also have multiple Ingress Controller within a cluster.